-- Direct spread via hands of staff or residents. - Equipment that has not been appropriately decontaminated. - Environmental contamination (Staphylococci that spread into the environment may survive for long periods in dust).
+- Direct spread via hands of staff or residents. - Indirect spread from: - Contaminated care equipment, e.g. hoists, wheelchairs, walking frames, that has not been cleaned appropriately - Contaminated surfaces that have not been cleaned appropriately (Staphylococci that spread into the environment may survive for long periods in dust)

-5. Treatment
+5. Antibiotic treatment